 Seamless WordPress Account Setup

-With GoDaddy’s Managed WordPress Hosting, the old warning of “You get what you pay for” no longer applies.
+With GoDaddy’s Managed Hosting, the old warning of “You get what you pay for” no longer applies.
 Although pricing is still among the lowest in the industry (they’re currently running a promotion with basic WordPress hosting starting at $1 per month), the level of value on offer has skyrocketed.